 Pros- Shows all new updates (minor and major).
 Updates right away.

 Cons- No reruns.
 No posts from other venues.
-You already get ten billion e-mails a day.
+You already get ten billion emails a day.

-Facebook Page for Writing About Writing (Text is also the link) W.A.W.'s Facebook page is a whole different kettle of fish.
+(Text is also the link) W.A.W.'s Facebook page is a whole different kettle of fish.
 It is, in fact, a thermo-kettle full of piranha.
-On my Facebook page, I actually post memes, macros, quotes, inspirational messages, videos, and try NOT TO POST TOO MUCH FROM MY BLOG.
+On my Facebook page, I actually post memes, macros, quotes, inspirational messages, videos, and believe it or not, I try NOT TO POST TOO MUCH FROM MY BLOG.
 Most of the FB audience is there for the shenanigans, not the blog cross posting.
-FB's algorithm blacks out posts, even to people who want to see it in order to encourage content providers to spend money promoting themselves.
+FB's algorithm blacks out posts showing a post to roughly .00025% (that's 1/40th OF ONE PERCENT) in order to encourage content providers to spend money promoting themselves.

 So very bitter.